mesosphere/dcos-docs-site/pages/dkp/kommander/2.2/clusters/attach-cluster/manually-attach-cluster/index.md

 excerpt: Manually attach a cluster that was created with the CLI
 ---

-When creating a cluster in a Workspace namespace using the DKP CLI it will not be attached automatically.
-To automatically attach a cluster you can generate the cluster objects using the DKP CLI `--dry-run -o yaml` flags and then using the [Advanced Creation of Konvoy Clusters][create_cluster_advanced].
+When you create a cluster in a Workspace namespace using the DKP CLI, it does not attach automatically.
+To automatically attach a cluster, generate the cluster objects using the DKP CLI `--dry-run -o yaml` flags and create a cluster as stated in the [Advanced Creation of Konvoy Clusters][create_cluster_advanced] guide.

-If the Cluster is created using the CLI it will appear in the UI as it is being Provisioned.
-It will then be in an Unattached state when Provisioning is completed.
+However, if you created the cluster using the CLI, you will still need to attach it.
+You will be able to see the new cluster in the UI while it is being provisioned.
+Once provisioning is completed, the status will change to Unattached.

 ## Manually attach a cluster that was created with the CLI